 - 360° Breathing: Once you’re in neutral alignment, this is the first and most fundamental move to master to appropriately activate your Core Canister muscles.
 Master 360° Breathing, then incorporate it into every single movement from here on out.

 - Pelvic Floor Activations (PFAs): One of the key responsibilities of the pelvic floor muscles is to assist in stabilizing the pelvis.
-Therefore, it’s important to target these critical deep core muscles with PFAs.
-Note, there is a reason we do not call these moves “Kegels.”
-Learn why.
+Therefore, it’s important to target these critical deep core muscles with exercises we refer to as PFAs.

 - Bridges: This is a great movement to target your glutes in a safe and effective way because it keeps your pelvis in a stable position.
 You can add challenge by placing a load on your hips.